PTI govt stopped from taking action against Amir Muqamâ€™s company

 -

-PTI govt stopped from taking action against Amir Muqamâ€™s companyBy Akhtar AminJanuary 03, 2017Print : National
+PTI govt stopped from taking action against Amir Muqamâ€™s companyBy Akhtar AminJanuary 03, 2017Print : Peshawar

 PESHAWAR: The Peshawar High Court (PHC) on Monday stopped the Pakistan Tehreek-e-Insaf (PTI)-led provincial government from taking action against the construction firm, Amir Muqam and Company, till next order of the court.